geoffmcl/Sudoku/README.md

 In unix can only build a console app... have not yet chosen what GUI library to use...
 This console app, Sudo-con, can also be built in WIN32 using the option -DBUILD_WIN32_EXE:BOOL=OFF.

-Ii uses the **SAME** OpenSudoku library as the WIN32 GUI app.
+It uses the **SAME** OpenSudoku library as the WIN32 GUI app.
 It will read a text file in several formats (txt,csv,sdk,xml) and proceed to auto-solve it, if it can!

 The main thing is **have FUN!**